Quantum-mutnauQ/Fast_Reader_GTK/README.md

 msgid "Zurück"
 msgstr "Back"
  ```
 3. **Compile**: Use the `msgfmt` command to compile the language file.
-For example: `msgfmt locale/<YourLanguage>/LC_MESSAGES/speedreader.po -o locale/<YourLanguage>/LC_MESSAGES/speedreader.mo`.
+For example: `msgfmt locale/<YourLanguage>/LC_MESSAGES/FastReader.po -o locale/<YourLanguage>/LC_MESSAGES/FastReader.mo`.
-4. **Testing**: Launch Speed Reader and verify that the new language is working correctly.
-If any issues arise, please open an issue and provide your `speedreader.po` file and language details.
+4. **Testing**: Launch Fast Reader and verify that the new language is working correctly.
+If any issues arise, please open an issue and provide your `FastReader.po` file and language details.
-5. **Support the Project (Optional)**: Open an issue and share your `speedreader.po` file along with your language details, and we will add it to the project.
+5. **Support the Project (Optional)**: Open an issue and share your `FastReader.po` file along with your language details, and we will add it to the project.

 ## Compiling It Yourself